 This page contains links to websites that I have found useful in my exploration of ordination (see the timeline).
-More will be added as I continue to explore but if you know of anything useful please let me know.
+More will be added but if you know of anything useful please let me know.
 Although I am coming from and exploring within the Anglican Communion, and the Church of England in particular, I am very interested in other denominations of the Christian faith.
 If you have any sites or resources from non-Anglican denominations please feel free to share those too.

 Last updated: 29th March 2017.

 So far I have found this organisation and website the best source of information in exploring ordination.
 CPAS (the Church Pastoral Aid Society) is an organisation independent of the Church of England that, amongst other things, tries to help people explore where God is leading them, whether this be to ordained ministry or church leadership.

 There are 19 resource sheets available, many of which I have found very useful and illuminating.
 They have information and resource sheets on the various possible destinations for those exploring God’s calling and ordination, these include: ordained ministers aka the traditional vicar; Readers; Pioneer Evangelists; the Church Army.

 CPAS have also produced an online tool (What is your S.H.A.P.E. for Ministry) which is designed to help those taking the first exploratory steps.
 It also includes details of when and where the You and Ministry weekends are happening next; both my wife and I found the weekend we went on very helpful (see my post Taking Stock – Part 1: The first steps on the road towards ordination).